 Definition – One particularly common form of ad hoc argument is an explanation that has a conceptual gap more or less the same size as the problem it’s trying to explain.

 Example – There are other signs that the above argument is an ad hoc argument.
 First of all, neither of these counterarguments follow from his own theory.
 There is nothing in his theory (theory 1) that predicts that adults will either have a hard time creatively reconstructing the module compared to children nor that there will be a special case that people will either reconstruct the module creatively very quickly or never.

 Likewise, we can tell these are ad hoc arguments because they have an explanation gap roughly the size of the gap it’s trying to fill.
 The explanation gap in theory 1 is that it tacitly made a prediction that we should not find cases of people having face blindness that don’t disappear once the person uses their creativity to recreate that module.
 This prediction failed in real life.
 So to explain that gap, we made up an arbitrary rule that adults — for some unspecified unexplained reason — just can’t creatively reconstitute the module or either do so very quickly or never.
 But why?
-We still haven’t really explained the original problem caused by the observation that real face blindness exists in real life.
+No explanation for why was offered.
+So we still haven’t really explained the original problem caused by the observation that real face blindness exists in real life.

 In other words, the explanation being offered still contains the same gap (but in disguise) of the original problem it was meant to solve.
 This is what explanation gapping is.

 Definition – Every false theory can be turned vaguer and vaguer until it becomes impossible to test, and thus can be claimed to not be refuted.